 Generally characterized by red ring-shaped inflammation on the skin, hence the name ringworm.
 It sometimes can be accompanied by minute eruptions on the skin and if scratched can lead to oozing.
 It is a highly contagious fungal infection which sometimes even spreads to the scalp.

 - You can start applying apple cider vinegar which has a strong anti-fungal property

 - Apply antiseptic cream meant to treat ringworm

 - It is best to get it checked by a skin specialist

 A monsoon skin infection caused by tiny microscopic mites.
 These mites hover on the skin for months.
-They burrow in the skin to lay eggs which causes immense uncontrollable itching which causes redness.
-It is a highly contagious infection and can spread though clothes, linens, physical contact and by sharing same sitting place as well.
+They burrow in the skin to lay eggs which cause immense uncontrollable itching which causes redness.
+It is a highly contagious infection and can spread through clothes, linens, physical contact, and by sharing the same sitting place as well.